-A lessee or licensee will be granted one annual vehicle permit per leased or licensed area for the purpose of undertaking general maintenance of their facilities.
+A lessee or licensee will be granted one two annual vehicle permits per leased or licensed area for the purpose of undertaking general maintenance of their facilities.
 Vehicles dropping off and/or picking up supplies, materials, equipment, etc are not permitted to park outside of designated parking areas when unattended.